How to Find a Job Fast in 2023 (7 Proven Techniques)

 1. Use Keywords To Stick Out

 Sticking out and getting attention are two things millennials are great at!
-With so much automation handling different parts of the job seeking process these days, there is only so much you can do to make your application stand out from all the others.
+With so much automation handling different parts of the job-seeking process, there is only so much you can do to make your application stand out from all the others.
+Utilizing keywords within your resume is one of them!

 Action Steps:

-- Study the job description and locate keywords under the “Must Have” or “Required” sections.
+Study the job description and locate keywords under the “Must Have” or “Required” sections.
 Then mirror the words in the job description to your resume/cv (without lying).
+This highlights your strengths in areas most important to the employer.

-- If it seems like you are directly copying their words and information, HR managers or whoever else looks at your paperwork may get suspicious.
-There is a fine line between giving a potential employer what they want and trying to trick them.
+However, make sure you do it naturally.
+If it seems you are directly copying their words and information, HR managers or whoever else looks at your paperwork may get suspicious.
+There is a fine line between giving potential employers what they want and trying to trick them.

 2. Not Just Online Applications